MacBook USB Hub: A Complete Buying Guide

 For the Remote Worker or Hybrid Professional:

-• Your Ideal Hub: Look for a model with 4K@60Hz HDMI support, a Gigabit Ethernet port, multiple USB-A ports for all your peripherals, and at least 85W of Power Delivery to keep your MacBook Pro charged under load.
+• Your Ideal Hub: Look for a model with 4K@60Hz HDMI support, a Gigabit Ethernet port, multiple USB-A ports for all your peripherals, and at least 85W of Power Delivery to keep your MacBook Pro charged under heavy load.

 For the Creative Professional (Photographer/Videographer):